 - Permits cost $195 ($75 permit + $120 surcharge).

-- Permits are limited to one per licensed driver and a maximum of 3 permits per address/unit.
+- Permits are limited to 1 per licensed driver and a maximum of 3 permits per address/unit.

 - Residents with low incomes at 80% Area Median Income pay $75 for a permit (the surcharge is waived).
 Residents buying a parking permit at a reduced rate who live in buildings with off-street parking are eligible to buy one parking permit at the low-income rate.
 Low-income self-certification does not apply for residents renewing more than one vehicle.
 Review income limits Here.